Prag8855/aab/content/guides/cancel-bvg-yearly-ticket.md

 ## How to cancel in person

 You can also cancel a BVG yearly ticket at any [BVG Kundenzentrum](https://www.bvg.de/de/Tickets/Weitere-Kaufmoeglichkeiten/In-Verkaufsstellen).
-You will sign have to sign a paper, and a few days later, you will receive a confirmation letter by mail.
+You will sign have to sign a paper, and a few days later, you will receive a confirmation letter by post.

 **[List of BVG Kundenzentren](https://www.bvg.de/de/Tickets/Weitere-Kaufmoeglichkeiten/In-Verkaufsstellen)**